Best of the Super Juniors: 1992

 The 1992 Top of the Super Juniors was a nine-man tournament, held from April 16 to April 30.
 The winner, Jushin Thunder Liger, became the first man to win the tournament while holding the IWGP Junior Heavyweight Championship.
+Finalist El Samurai - one of only two men to score a win over Liger in the tournament - was Liger's next title challenger on May 17, where Samurai lost, and once again on June 26, where he won the championship.